Analyzing Ego Networks

 FALSE c d

-The NEI, on the other hand, uses information from all four cells and is therefore a rescaling of \((a/(a + c)) - (b/(b + d))\); therefore, it is insensitive to group size imbalances.
+Which makes clear that NEI uses information from all four cells therefore, it is insensitive to group size imbalances.

-Other measures of homophily could thus be constructed from the information in the 2 X 2 table, that, like the NEI, are not sensitive to group sizes.
-One measure Everett and Borgatti (2012, 565) recommend is the point biserial correlation coefficient (\(r^{pb}\)), which is given, using the cell labels in the table above, by:
+One such measure Everett and Borgatti (2012, 565) recommend is the point biserial correlation coefficient (\(r^{pb}\)), which is given, using the cell labels in the table above, by:

-\[ r^{pb} = \frac{ad-bc}{\sqrt{(a+c)(b+d)(a+b(c+d))}} \]
+\[ r^{pb} = \frac{ad-bc}{\sqrt{(a+c)(b+d)(a+b)(c+d))}} \]

 pb.corr <- function(x) {